 Watering your plants too much can lead to mold buildup and also result in a perfect place for fungus gnats to thrive.

-They love the damp top soil or medium and rock wool.
+They all love the damp top soil or growing medium and rock wool.

 Try and use about an inch of sand on the bottom and top of your grow medium of soil or coco coir to prevent an infestation from a lot of root eaters.